 You’ve probably seen one of the most famous photographs taken in Normandy, 1944, already that show the young Waffen-SS soldier Otto Funk with a ‘Thousand Yard Stare’.
-Funk was only 18 years old at that time, had been fighting continuously for days; almost no sleep and Allied planes were interfering every German move which caused many soldiers to worry.
+Funk was only 18 years old at that time, had been fighting continuously for days; almost no sleep and Allied planes were interfering with every German move which caused many soldiers to worry.

 Here are some interesting Then & Now photographs that show Otto Funk and his comrades like Klaus Schuh in Normandy, 1944.

 SS-Sturmmann Otto Funk of the 15.
 (Aufklärungs ) Kompanie/ SS-Panzergrenadier-Regiment 25, photographed after an assault, near Rots.
-They were to follow up the attack at Norrey-en-Bessin on June 9, 1944.
+They were to follow up on the attack at Norrey-en-Bessin on June 9, 1944.
 Also seen in the middle is SS-Grenadier Klaus Schuh, who would be killed on June 26, 1944.

 SS-Obergrenadier Günther Hamel and SS-Unterscharführer Paul Koslowski, both belonging to SS-Panzergrenadier Regiment 25 of the 12.
 SS-Panzerdivision ‘Hitlerjugend’, in Rots, northwest of Caen, Normandy.
 June 9, 1944, after fierce fighting in Norrey-en-Bessin.